giria/guides/security/README.md

 -----

 Security is important, and you can't practice these guidelines without understanding them.
-Question each guideline before following it yourself and start a discussion whenever you're in doubt.
+Make sure you understand each guideline, why it exists, and how to follow it.

+Failing to follow these guidelines will likely put you, your team, and your deployed services at risk of compromise or loss of privacy.

 Using Passwords
 ---------------